-It was a combined passion and enthusiasm for fisheries management that lead to the creation of VS Fisheries in 2005 when Viv Shears and Simon Scott started their carp farming business.
+A combined passion and enthusiasm for fisheries management led to the creation of VS Fisheries in 2005, when Viv Shears and Simon Scott embarked on their carp farming business.

-In 2006 the pair met with Sussex farmers Richard and Mark Chandler and the business moved to the existing farm.
-From there the farm has grown and is now one of the largest CEFAS authorised carp farms in the UK that produces all its own fish onsite.
+The following year, the pair joined forces with Sussex farmers Richard and Mark Chandler and the business moved to its existing premises.
+The farm has continued to grow steadily over the years and is now one of the largest CEFAS authorised carp farms in the UK producing all of its own fish on site.

-After graduating from Sparsholt College in 1995 Viv moved into fisheries management as Fisheries Manager with RMC Angling where he created and stocked many well-known fisheries during his five years there.
+After graduating from Sparsholt College in 1995 Viv moved into fisheries management as Fisheries Manager with RMC Angling, where he created and stocked many well-known fisheries during his five years in the role.
 In 2004, he returned to Sparsholt where he lectured for 11 years on fisheries management, practical fisheries construction and fish farming.
-During his 25 years in fisheries work he has carried out numerous consultancy projects with customers across the UK and Europe where he advises on all aspects of fisheries development and management.
-Having run numerous fisheries his understanding of practical fishery development means he can advise customers on realistic stocking plans utilising his sound current technical knowledge, to achieve clients’ goals.
+During his 30 years in fisheries work, he has carried out numerous consultancy projects with customers across the UK and Europe, where he advises on all aspects of fisheries development and management.
+Having managed numerous fisheries his understanding of practical fishery development, means he can advise customers on realistic stocking plans utilising his sound current technical knowledge, to achieve clients’ goals.

-As a life-long angler, Viv can be found fishing for a huge variety of fish species from crucians in Surrey, bass along the South Coast to monster halibut in the fjords of Northern Norway.
-For him now variety has certainly become the spice of life in terms of his angling... and of course carp farming!
+As a life-long angler, Viv can be found fishing for a huge variety of fish species from crucians in Surrey, Bass and Blue Fin Tuna along the South Coast, to monster halibut in the fjords of Northern Norway.
+For him, variety has certainly become the spice of life in terms of his angling... and of course carp farming!

 As a very small boy Simon was completely fascinated by water, spending many hours newt and tadpole hunting around an overgrown garden pond!
 These adventures would frequently result in jars full of desperate amphibians and a little boy covered head to toe in black silt.. not much has changed!